TheFallenSpirit/ESDocs/docs/server/safety/index.md

 - **"Findom":** This flag is issued to users that have been confirmed to be a financial dominant.

+- **"Seller":** This flag is issued to bot accounts or user accounts selling illegal content, porn, or other scam content.

 ### Blacklist Types & Criteria
 There are 2 blacklist types that can be issued to a user, here's an explanation of them: